Mode7Labs/zap/docs/docs/markdown/physics/collision-detection.md

 # Collision Detection

-Zap provides built-in collision detection using Axis-Aligned Bounding Boxes (AABB) with event-based collision handling.
+Zap provides built-in shape-aware collision detection with event-based collision handling.
+It automatically uses circle collision for entities with `radius` and rectangle collision (AABB) for entities with `width`/`height`.

 ## Important: How Collision Detection Works